logambigaik/Dockerpostgres/docker-stack-Appl/docker-stack-README.md

-# While running docker stack deploy, give the stack name as webapp, so that image will created as webapp_mydb.
+# While running docker stack deploy, give the stack name as webapp, so that image will be created as webapp_mydb.